-to give European Christians who wish to convey the social message of the Church an opportunity to meet and to come more productively to terms with their historic and cultural differences;
+• to give European Christians who wish to convey the social message of the Church an opportunity to meet and to more deeply come to terms with their historic and cultural differences;

-to launch a dialogue with society as a whole, and to articulate statements of position with regard to topics of relevance for the future of European society;
+• to launch a dialogue with society as a whole, and to articulate position statements with regard to topics of relevance for the future of European society;

 Generally speaking, the members of IXE are determined to promote a more energetic European awareness in debates at the national level.

 In 2014, IXE launched the website project "The Europe Experience" to promote, throughout Europe, the empowerment of Christians as EU citizens.
 The website can be accessed here.
 The website is archived and will no longer be updated.